sergnio/gio-maps/README.md

 npm run test
 ```

-To run E2E tests using Playwright, run the following command:
+To run E2E tests using Playwright (which runs tests on chromium, firefox, and website) please run the following command:

 ```
 npm run playwright